 New FAQ and Consent Template for Exempt Research Studies

 Although not required by federal regulations, UW-Madison policy requires a consent process for exemptions when there is some kind of interaction with subjects, such as in most research involving interviews, surveys, or focus groups.
 This new FAQ describes how and when to get subjects’ consent for participation in exempt research.
 The FAQ also links to a new consent template designed for use with exempt research studies.
 The new FAQ and consent template are part of an ongoing effort by the HS IRBs Informed Consent Working Group to improve informed consent-related guidance for the research community.

 Closing Studies at UW-Madison

 A new Study Closure policy for human subjects research has been adopted by campus.
 This policy describes when studies that have been approved by an IRB should be closed and references two resources that may be helpful for researchers:

-- A Lab Close-Out Checklist that provides general guidance for researchers who may be leaving the University.
+- A Research Close-Out Checklist that provides general guidance for researchers who may be leaving the University.

 Reminder: HS IRBs Informed Consent Working Group Wants to Hear from You!

 HS IRBs staff are working to revise and improve the informed consent form templates and informed consent-related guidance for the research community.
 We need your suggestions and ideas so we can create templates and guidance that are most helpful for you.
 Please provide your feedback and suggestions by emailing email@example.com.
 Please include "informed consent feedback" in the subject line.